rbogdanoff/chef-bigtop/README.md

 Currently, this is a 'single server' install.
 TODO: soon there will be a (small) cluster install too!!!

-By default, it will install hadoop hdfs and hive as this is all that I have tested thus far.
-If you want to install the other components (e.g. hbase, pig, mahout, etc.) see `attributes/default.rb` it should be obvious what to do
+By default, it will install hadoop hdfs as this is all that I have tested thus far.
+If you want to install the other components (e.g. hive, hbase, pig, mahout, etc.) see `attributes/default.rb` it should be obvious what to do

-This cookbook essentially does what is described at https://cwiki.apache.org/confluence/display/BIGTOP/How+to+install+Hadoop+distribution+from+Bigtop+0.5.0
+This cookbook essentially does what is described at https://cwiki.apache.org/confluence/display/BIGTOP/How+to+install+Hadoop+distribution+from+Bigtop+0.6.0

 Requirements
 ============